alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/NFL_Draft_Career_Length_Analysis.md

 	NFL_Draft_Cleaned$
 	-- from this table
 WHERE
-	Years_Played IS NOT NULL
-	-- exclude empty values in the Years_Played column AND
-			Draft_Year >= 1994
-			-- Only include players drafted in 7 round era (1994-Present) AND
 	Status = 'Retired'
 	-- only include players who are retired
 		AND
 			Round = 1
 			-- only include players taken in the 1st round